Do you pay monthly or quarterly dividends?

 Why haven't I received my dividend payment yet?
 Who do I contact to make it right?

-Our dividends are paid on the last business day of each month to holders of record on the last day of the previous month.
+Our dividends are paid on the last business day of each fiscal quarter to holders of record the previous month.
 The ex-dividend date is three full business days prior to the record date.
-If you bought shares before the ex-dividend date and did not receive a dividend shortly after the last business day of the following month, please contact your broker.
+If you bought shares before the ex-dividend date and did not receive a dividend shortly after the last business day of the quarter, please contact your broker.

 How is Atlantic Power affected by a declining U.S. dollar?